glbala87/ELLA_tool/docs/manual/data-import-reanalyses.md

 Supported import data formats are explained in the list to the left of the input field;  Click on each list item for examples.

 ::: danger WARNING
-The import module is **not able to convert HGVS cDNA names for variants outside the transcribed region** of a given transcript (e.g. promoter variants), as this is considered invalid in terms of the HGVS format by the conversion service.
+The import module is **not able to convert HGVS cDNA names for variants outside the transcribed region** of a given transcript (e.g. promoter variants), as such naming may be ambiguous and therefore is not valid HGVS nomenclature.

 To successfully import these variants, they must first be converted to **genome-based names**.

 Example: `NM_000321.2:c.-193T>G (het)` → `13-48877856-T-G (het)`

-Be careful when you do the conversion: If the transcript is reverse to the genome, you must use alleles that are complementary to the alleles given in the transcript!
+Be careful when you do the conversion: If the transcript is reverse to the genome, you must use alleles that are complementary to the alleles given in the transcript.
+[VariantValidator](https://variantvalidator.org/) may be useful when performing this conversion, as it uses the same rules at the ELLA importer.
 :::

 ### Batch import